-I completed my PHD focusing on early childhood development of Roma children at the Faculty of Political Sciences, University of Bucharest in 2012.
-My research was coordinated by Prof. Dr. Iulia Motoc.
+She completed her doctoral research work in early childhood development of Romani children at the Faculty of Political Sciences, University of Bucharest and holds a Master’s degree in European Social Policies.

 Her publications and research have ranged over the rights, agency, and social ecology of Romani children and adolescents; early childhood development; Romani women; anti-Roma violence; and segregation in education.

 Magda’s Roma identity: